andifalk/cloud-security-workshop/README.md

 Please note that the bean definition for the ```PasswordEncoder``` has been removed as well as the password encoding is not required any more.
 This will cause compilation errors in ```ProductInitializer``` class.
-To solve these just remove all references to the encoder.
+To solve these just remove all references to the encoder in that class.

 <u>_com.example.ProductInitializer.java_:</u>